daniel-melanson/cs326-final-pi/docs/milestone3.md

 ## Deployment

-We have switch from Heroku to render because our client and server are decoupled and Heroku was annoying to try and subvert that
+We have switch from Heroku to render because our client and server are decoupled and Heroku was annoying to try and subvert that.

+Our app is now deployed at <https://campus-meet.melanson.dev>

 ## Additional Workings